-There are facilities available across the University for students with partners and families.
+If you do bring dependents, there are facilities available across the University for students with partners and families.
 Limited accommodation is available from colleges and the University Accommodation Office, and we would encourage you to investigate this once a college place has been confirmed.
 The University Student Union offers advice to students with families which provides information on childcare and schooling.

 Which college can I apply to?